robertorcosta/azure-docs.pt-br/articles/active-directory/develop/scenario-web-app-sign-user-sign-in.md

 # <a name="java"></a>[Java](#tab/java)

-No início rápido do Java, o URI de redirecionamento pós-Logout apenas exibe a página index. html.
+No início rápido do Java, o URI de redirecionamento pós-Logout apenas exibe a página index.html.

 # <a name="python"></a>[Python](#tab/python)

-No início rápido do Python, o URI de redirecionamento pós-Logout apenas exibe a página index. html.
+No início rápido do Python, o URI de redirecionamento pós-Logout apenas exibe a página index.html.

 ---